 A sole trader doesn't really have a formal legal structure.
 You work for yourself and trade under whatever name you choose (subject to certain rules – see below).
 The business has no separate legal status, and it's normally used by one-person businesses with no employees, but you can employ others if you wish.

-If you start trading as a sole trader, you must tell HM Revenue and Customs (HMRC) within 3 months.
-You must pay Class 2 National Insurance contributions unless your profits are below a certain threshold (although the Government has announced that this requirement will be abolished from 6 April 2018).
+If you start trading as a sole trader, you must register with HM Revenue and Customs (HMRC) by 5 October in your business's second tax year.
+You must pay Class 2 National Insurance contributions unless your profits are below a certain threshold.
+(In 2018 the Government announced and consulted on the abolishment of Class 2 National Insurance, however that intention has since been withdrawn.)
 You may also have to pay Class 4 National Insurance contributions if your profits exceed a certain amount.
 If you employ staff, you'll need to deduct Class 1 National Insurance contributions from their income and pay it to HMRC.
 All income from the business will be taxed along with your personal income and must be declared on your personal tax return.

 See Income tax and Capital Gains Tax for more information on taxes.